Trending Bollywood Movies of the Year So Far: Pathaan, Tu Jhoothi Main Makkaar and More - ExBulletin

 Starring: Shah Rukh Khan, Deepika Padukone, John Abraham, Dimple Kapadia, Ashutosh Rana

-Pathaan is an ambitious action thriller that speaks to audiences and lives up to expectations, is something of an event film as it marks Shah Rukh Khan’s return to the big screen after a long absence of four years.
-The story revolves around India’s decision to revoke Article 370 (the special status of Jammu and Kashmir) and how it affects a Pakistani officer who seeks compensation from India for his “mistake”.
-He hands an olive branch to the imposing Jim, an ex-RAW agent who has been wronged by his family.
-He is accompanied by his companion Rubina, a former ISI person embodied by Deepika Padukone, with vague motivations.
-They travel across continents while playing a risky game of betrayal and retaliation.
-The three fight each other with the goal of destroying and protecting the worlds they care about most.
+Pathaan is an ambitious action thriller that speaks to audiences and lives up to expectations.
+It is in a way an event film since it marks the return of Shah Rukh Khan to the big screen after a long absence of four years.
+The story revolves around India. “the decision to revoke Article 370 (the special status of Jammu and Kashmir) and how it affects a Pakistani officer who is seeking compensation from India for his ‘mistake’.
+He hands an olive branch to the Imposing Jim, an ex-RAW agent who was wronged by his own people.
+He is accompanied by his companion Rubina, a former ISI played by Deepika Padukone, with vague motives.
+They travel across continents while playing in a risky game of betrayal and retaliation as the three fight each other to destroy and protect the worlds they hold most dear.

 Shehzada